bnema/skick/README.md

 # kickstart-sveltekit

-Template for kickstarting a SvelteKit project.
+Template for kickstarting a SvelteKit project in 2024.

 With :
 - Bun